Where to Stay in Hoi An: A Local’s Guide for First-Timers

 Cua Dai Beach is another beach in Hoi An.
 As mentioned above, it isn’t within walking distance of Hoi An’s Ancient Town area.
 This beach is south along the coast from An Bang Beach.

-The Hoi An Beach Resort (Agoda / Booking) is a four-star hotel directly across the street from Cua Dai Beach.
-Alternatively, the Victoria Hoi An Beach Resort and Spa (Agoda / Booking) is a more private and quieter experience directly on Cua Dai Beach.
+The Hoi An Beach Resort (see on Agoda / Booking) is a four-star hotel directly across the street from Cua Dai Beach.
+Alternatively, the Victoria Hoi An Beach Resort and Spa (see on Agoda / Booking) is a more private and quieter experience directly on Cua Dai Beach.

 Search for hotels near Cua Dai Beach (on Agoda / Booking).